J&J Medical Connect

 Abbreviations: bDMARD, biologic disease-modifying antirheumatic drug; csDMARD, conventional synthetic disease-modifying antirheumatic drug; CTLA-4, cytotoxic Tlymphocyte associated antigen 4; ICD-10, International Classification of Disease, Tenth Revision; IL, interleukin; JAK, Janus kinase; PsA, psoriatic arthritis; Quan-CCI, Quan-Charlson comorbidity index; SC, subcutaneous; SD, standard deviation; TNFi, tumor necrosis factor inhibitor; tsDMARD, targeted synthetic disease-modifying antirheumatic drug; US, United States.

-aPropensity score weighting based on the standardized mortality ratio weighting approach was used to adjust for differences in baseline characteristics between the TREMFYA and SC TNFi groups.
+aPropensity score weighting based on the standardized mortality ratio weighting approach was used to adjust for differences in baseline characteristics between the SC TREMFYA and SC TNFi groups.
 Weights were estimated using a multivariable logistic regression model.
 Baseline covariates included all demographic and clinical characteristics reported in this table with the exception of baseline use of bDMARDs, which was included in the adjusted Cox proportional hazard models.

 bIL-17A inhibitors (secukinumab and ixekizumab), IL-12/23 inhibitor (ustekinumab), anti-CTLA-4 agent (abatacept), and IL-23p19-subunit inhibitor (risankizumab).
 The proportion of patients with 1 and ≥2 bDMARDs is reported among those with any bDMARD use.